harshiilllll/optikart/README.md

 # OPTIKART - A React E-Commerce Web App

-OPTIKART is an E-Commerce web application developed using Node, MongoDB, Express, React and REST APIs.
+OPTIKART is an E-Commerce web application which sells glasses, developed using Node, MongoDB, Express, React and REST APIs.
 It provides a platform for users to buy and sell products in a seamless and user-friendly manner.

 ## Key Features